 Your Education and Experience

-In order to gain the qualifications necessary to land a job as a cyber security engineer, many obtain a master’s degree in the field.
-A master’s degree is beneficial to those looking to enter or advance in the field of cyber security because it offers a truly specialized approach.
+In order to gain the qualifications necessary to land a job as a cybersecurity engineer, many choose to earn a master’s degree in the field.
+A master’s degree is beneficial to those looking to enter or advance in the field of cybersecurity because it offers a truly specialized approach.
 But to get accepted into a master’s program it is essential to have a background that has prepared you adequately.
 That means that you should have an undergraduate degree in engineering or computer science and/or currently work in one of these areas.

 Your Strengths and Skills

-Most successful cyber security engineers share the following traits and skills:
+In the most general sense, successful cybersecurity engineers share the following traits and skills:

 - A natural curiosity about the way things work